Share Kai in Solidarity

 Share Kai in Solidarity with Palestine

+We partner with All for a Free Palestine and other local fundraisers for Palestine to share a three course dinner and an opportunity to connect.
 All proceeds raised are sent to families in Gaza to meet basic humanitarian needs.

 Share Kai in Solidarity with the Muslim Community